11 min read

 Restaurant Manager

-If you’ve proven yourself as a hardworking Waitress/Waiter in a restaurant or bar, you might be considered for a managerial role.
-Most of the time, you’ll be approached by the owner or upper management, so it might not be in your control whether you get this position over somebody else.
+If you've proven yourself as a hardworking Waitress/Waiter in a restaurant or bar, you might be considered for a managerial role.
+Often, owners or upper management decide who becomes a Restaurant Manager, so it may be out of your control.

 If you enjoy cooking and want to pursue a career in a kitchen, you can take up a Line Cook job or Prep Cook job.
 These are entry-level kitchen jobs that teach a lot about what it’s like to work in a fast-paced kitchen.

-Keep in mind that kitchens are often high-stress environments where you need to communicate loudly and clearly, as well as work well under pressure.
-Fortunately, former Servers can apply many of their skills in these kitchen roles.
+Kitchens are high-stress environments where you must communicate clearly and work well under pressure.
+Fortunately, former Servers can transfer many of their skills into these roles.

 Pursuing Further Education and Certifications